Codecademy/docs/content/pandas/concepts/built-in-functions/terms/get-dummies/get-dummies.md

 The `data` parameter is the data to be converted to dummy variables.
 It is the only mandatory parameter.
 It can be any array-like data structure including a pandas Series or DataFrame.

-A number of other parameters are optional or have default arguments.
-Some of the key parameters are listed below.
+The other parameters are optional or have default arguments.
+They are listed below.

 | Parameter Name | Data Type | Usage |
 | :--- | :--- | :--- |